rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 [Cloud Monitoring
 API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).

-*Monitoring checks* describe the metrics being monitored, and monitoring alarms are actions that can be triggered when a check meets specified criteria.
+*Monitoring checks* describe the metrics that are being monitored, and monitoring alarms are actions that can be triggered when a check meets specified criteria.
 For example, a check for memory utilization records memory use on an instance.
 You can also configure an alarm to trigger and send an email when the memory check shows that free memory has dropped below a specified level.